harmonize-tools/socio4health/README.md

 Package Website
 </summary>

-The [socio4health website](https://harmonize-tools.github.io/socio4health/) package website includes API reference, user guide, and case studies.
+The [socio4health website](https://harmonize-tools.github.io/socio4health/) package website includes **API reference**, **user guide**, and **examples**.
 The site mainly concerns the release version, but you can also find documentation for the latest development version.

 </details>
 <details>